NCAS-CMS/um-training/practicals/source/rose-cylc-exercises.rst

 This creates a file ``rose-meta.conf`` in the ``meta/`` directory.
 It just says that there is an evironment variable called ``PLANET``, but it does not know much about it.
 Edit this file and add the following lines after ``[env=PLANET]``: ::

-  description=The name of the world to say hello to. values=Mercury, Venus, Earth, Mars, Jupiter, Saturn, Uranus, Neptune help=Must be a planet bigger than Pluto - see https://en.wikipedia.org/wiki/Solar_System
+  description=The name of the planet to say hello to. values=Mercury, Venus, Earth, Mars, Jupiter, Saturn, Uranus, Neptune help=Must be a planet bigger than Pluto - see https://en.wikipedia.org/wiki/Solar_System